adrianmross/galagorand/Blog.md

 The most serious flaw is the use of local account generation and storing mnemonic in PlayerPrefs.
 This is a temporary solution, and NOT secure and should only be used for testing as PlayerPrefs are not secure storage and all local account objects can be reverse engineered.
 The alternative approach would be to use WalletConnect sessions.

-The only place to hold the asset creator's private key is on a game server.
+The most viable place to hold the asset creator's private key is on a game server.
 Therefore, the `SendAsset` method should send a request to the server to send the asset.
 The server should then create the transaction and send it to the Algorand blockchain.

 We can further use a smart contract and by default have the ASA as frozen to manage the game token.
 This will allow us to create a leaderboard and other game logic.
 We can also use the smart contract to manage the game token and ensure that the game token is not sent to an account that is not a player.

+##### Alternatives to a Game Server

+A more  another option might be to use a service like [Azure Key Vault](https://developer.algorand.org/tutorials/create-an-algorand-node-on-microsoft-azure-and-sign-transaction-with-azure-key-vault/).
+This has to be looked at further

 #### Class Structure